tlorenzi/You-Dont-Know-JS/get-started/ch3.md

-# You Don't Know JS Yet: Get Started - 2nd Edition
 # Chapter 3: Digging to the Roots of JS

-If you've read Chapters 1 and 2, and taken the time to digest and percolate, you're hopefully starting to *get* JS a little more.
-If you skipped/skimmed them (especially Chapter 2), I recommend going back to spend some more time with that material.

-In Chapter 2, we surveyed syntax, patterns, and behaviors at a high level.
-In this chapter, our attention shifts to some of the lower-level root characteristics of JS that underpin virtually every line of code we write.

-Be aware: this chapter digs much deeper than you're likely used to thinking about a programming language.
-My goal is to help you appreciate the core of how JS works, what makes it tick.
-This chapter should begin to answer some of the "Why?" questions that may be cropping up as you explore JS.
-However, this material is still not an exhaustive exposition of the language; that's what the rest of the book series is for!
-Our goal here is still just to *get started*, and become more comfortable with, the *feel* of JS, how it ebbs and flows.

-Don't run so quickly through this material that you get lost in the weeds.
-As I've said a dozen times already, **take your time**.
-Even still, you'll probably finish this chapter with remaining questions.
-That's OK, because there's a whole book series ahead of you to keep exploring!

 ## Iteration

-Since programs are essentially built to process data (and make decisions on that data), the patterns used to step through the data have a big impact on the program's readability.

-The iterator pattern has been around for decades, and suggests a "standardized" approach to consuming data from a source one *chunk* at a time.
-The idea is that it's more common and helpful to iterate the data source—to progressively handle the collection of data by processing the first part, then the next, and so on, rather than handling the entire set all at once.

-Imagine a data structure that represents a relational database `SELECT` query, which typically organizes the results as rows.
-If this query had only one or a couple of rows, you could handle the entire result set at once, and assign each row to a local variable, and perform whatever operations on that data that were appropriate.

-But if the query has 100 or 1,000 (or more!) rows, you'll need iterative processing to deal with this data (typically, a loop).

 The iterator pattern defines a data structure called an "iterator" that has a reference to an underlying data source (like the query result rows), which exposes a method like `next()`.
 Calling `next()` returns the next piece of data (i.e., a "record" or "row" from a database query).

-You don't always know how many pieces of data that you will need to iterate through, so the pattern typically indicates completion by some special value or exception once you iterate through the entire set and *go past the end*.

-The importance of the iterator pattern is in adhering to a *standard* way of processing data iteratively, which creates cleaner and easier to understand code, as opposed to having every data structure/source define its own custom way of handling its data.

-After many years of various JS community efforts around mutually agreed-upon iteration techniques, ES6 standardized a specific protocol for the iterator pattern directly in the language.
+ES6 standardized a specific protocol for the iterator pattern directly in the language.
 The protocol defines a `next()` method whose return is an object called an *iterator result*; the object has `value` and `done` properties, where `done` is a boolean that is `false` until the iteration over the underlying data source is complete.

 ### Consuming Iterators